nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 `"description"`:

 - A single string, free format.
-- Preferably a set proper *natural language* paragraphs.
+- Preferably a set of proper *natural language* paragraphs.

 `"version"`: